XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Introduction.md

 * Improve the overall architecture
   * While multi-tenancy is a goal for the code base, even with this in place, Susan believes there will always be the need for custom copies of code for a particular tenant who requires a one-off custom implementation.
 Susan feels that Docker containers may be a good solution to support their short-term DevOps and development agility needs, while also being the right direction once they reach a majority multi-tenant application solution.
   * One of the issues with the code base is that it has many dependencies across features.
 Seemingly simple changes to an area of code introduce issues with layout, responsiveness, registration functionality, content refresh, and more.
 To avoid this, she would like to rework the core code base so that registration, email notifications and templates, content and configuration are cleanly separated from each other and from the front end.
-  * Move towards a cloud native implementation of their conference solution, to ensure more cost efficiency and scalability.
+  * Move towards a cloud native implementation of their conference solution, without a lot of rework, to ensure more cost efficiency and scalability.
 * Improve the Development workflow
   * The time it takes to setup a development environment that resembles production is far too long
   * Feedback loops about the code quality need to be fast and frequent